 Gwaii Haanas-Haida Gwaii

-Join us for 7 days of adventure and good times in spectacular Gwaii Haanas National Park.
+Join us for 8 days and 8 nights of adventure and good times in spectacular Gwaii Haanas National Park.

 Thought by many to be the Galapagos of the North, this remote island chain off the northern coast of BC possesses a mix of biological and cultural treasures found nowhere else on earth.
 The southern half of this remote archipelago is a National Park and the riches of the temperate pacific marine zone are on display everywhere: towering forests of old-growth trees, carpets of thick moss, scenic bonsai bogs, sandy beaches, rugged rocky shores, diverse and colourful intertidal invertebrates and abundant and amazing marine mammals.
 Standing totem poles and longhouse remains at ancient village sites give evidence of Haida habituation from more than 10,000 years ago.
 Join us for a week-long adventure where each day is filled with unique coastal experiences, amazing light, and stunningly pristine wilderness.

-The eco adventure trips aboard our sailboat have something to offer everyone.
+The eco adventure trips aboard Afterglow I have something to offer everyone.
 We focus on wildlife viewing and both the natural and cultural history of the islands but our small group size allows us to design a trip that caters to each participant’s goals.
 We specialize in family excursions and photo tours but we also offer trips for individuals and couples.

 Interested in a trip to Gwaii Haanas with a stronger focus on kayaking?
 We offer both Fully Guided Mothership Kayaking tours and Unguided Mothership Kayaking trips in Gwaii Haanas – check out our Mothership Kayaking Trip page for more information or email us to find out which trips will give you the best opportunities to jump in a kayak!

 Ocean Light Adventures has been operating tours in Haida Gwaii since 1979!